BendyLand/blmake/README.md

  - `blmake` (this project):
      - The largest of the build tools.
      - Use for projects that would normally warrant the usage of something like CMake.
-     - *Commands TBD*
-     - Rather than defining its own custom syntax, `blmake` expects a lua file called "blmake.lua".
+     - Rather than defining its own custom syntax, `blmake` will expect a lua file called "blmake.lua".
+     - There [will be] commands to generate the config file and run various parts of the build process.
+     - *Actual commands TBD*